Our days are filled with the kinds of events like the account of the shattered pot in Part 1. Here is another.

 None of this would have happened if my water dispenser had not broken again.
 None of this would have happened if I had not lost my box cutters.
 To be sure, strength played a part: the warranty served its purpose.
 But it was weakness that initiated the whole course of fruitful events.
 Strength was only a servant to weakness in this encounter.

-Thus is how how weakness (if we let it) can drive us through the crowd of cares and distractions until we — like the hemorrhage-weakened woman in the Capernaum throng — reach the One who knows we are near.
+This is how weakness (if we let it) can drive us through the crowd of cares and distractions until we — like the hemorrhage-weakened woman in the Capernaum throng — reach the One who knows we are near.
 (Matt 9:20-22) We feel the encounter.
 We experience His life-giving grace.
 And we are healed of our wasted efforts at being strong.
 Now we know we are not invisible.
 Now we know we are not alone.
 Now we know we have a friend.

 I could go on and on.
 Time forbids speaking of the people from India, Pakistan, Nepal, Burma, Lebanon, Syria, Indonesia, the Emirates, Russia, Egypt, Kenya, Uganda, Afghanistan, Iran, Algeria, etc., who are known to me, and I to them, because some sort of unfortunate limitation bent my life circuit to connect me with them.